Best Fairway Woods 2024

 Modern clubhead looks may not please purists

-First up we have the PXG Black Ops fairway wood which we think nearly offers the perfect combination of performance and playability.
-Looks wise it offers some serious shelf appeal thanks to the black and silver tones sitting alongside the carbon fiber crown.
+Our first selection is the PXG Black Ops fairway wood, which we think offers close to a perfect combination of aesthetics, performance and playability.
+To begin with, it offers some serious shelf appeal thanks to the black and silver tones sitting alongside the carbon fiber crown.
+Personally, we feel that this is one of those clubs that delivers a real wow factor when you remove the headcover and look down on it.

 Best for ball-strikers